sheryew/tp/docs/DeveloperGuide.md

 #### Implementation

 The birthday feature extends HR Insight by allowing the user to view birthdays in a given month.
+This is implemented by extracting the `Month` Class from the 'Birthday' class.
 This operation is exposed in the Command Interface as `Command#BirthdayCommand`.
+BirthdayCommand can be invoked with or without a parameter.

 Given below is an example usage scenario and how the birthday mechanism behaves at each step.